AztecProtocol/aztec-packages/docs/docs/aztec/concepts/transactions.md

 ### Going deeper

-Transactions on Aztec start with a call from Aztec.js or the Aztec CLI, which creates a request containing transaction details.
+Transactions on Aztec start with a call from Aztec.js, which creates a request containing transaction details.
 This request moves to the Private Execution Environment (PXE) which simulates and processes it.
 Then the PXE interacts with the Aztec Node which uses the sequencer to ensure that all the transaction details are enqueued properly.
 The sequencer then submits the block to the rollup contract, and the transaction is successfully mined.

 <a href="https://raw.githubusercontent.com/AztecProtocol/aztec-packages/835b87ead8e031ea78952f75c61b0526da290f54/docs/static/img/sandbox_sending_a_tx.png"><img src="/img/sandbox_sending_a_tx.png" alt="Sending a transaction" /></a>